 The core Android Studio IDE has been updated with enhancements from IntelliJ IDEA 2019.3 and 2019.3.3 releases.
 These updates focus majorly on quality and performance enhancements across the IDE.

 An IntelliJ feature lets you insert common constructs into the code by typing simple keywords.
 Android Studio 4.0 includes Android-specific live templates for your Kotlin code.
 For a complete list of available live templates, navigate to Editor > Live Templates in the Preferences or Settings dialog.

 Clangd is the primary language analysis engine for developers writing C++ for code navigation, completion, inspection, and showing code errors as well as warnings.
 Google also bundles clang-tidy now with Android Studio.

 Misconfigured or outdated tasks can lead to longer build times resulting in lost productivity and frustration.
 The Build Analyzer helps the developers to understand and address blockage in your build by highlighting the tasks and plugins that are most responsible for the overall build time and also suggests steps to mitigate regressions.

 Earlier versions of the Android Gradle plugin supported a wide variety of Java 8 language features for all API levels like lambda expressions and method references, via a process known as desugaring.
 In Android Studio 4.0 version, the desugaring engine has been extended to support Java language APIs, irrespective of your app’s minSdkVersion.

-This implies that you can now use standard language APIs, which earlier were available only in recent Android releases like java.time, java.util.function and java.util.stream.
+This implies that you may now utilize standard programming APIs that were previously available only in more recent Android versions, such as java.time, java.util.function, and java.util.stream.

 One can now specify a Dynamic Feature module depending on another feature module.
 Being able to define this relationship means that your app has the needed modules to unlock additional functionality leading to fewer requests as well as easier modularization of your app.